 - Using a clean sharp knife, cut in squares.
 Continue cutting into squares, cleaning the knife between each cut.

-- Use fresh, green cardamom pods.
-Simply de-seed 4-5 pods and pound them in mortar-pestle or a mini spice grinder.
+- Use fresh cardamom pods if possible.
+Simply de-seed 4-5 green pods and pound them in a mortar pestle or a mini spice grinder.

 - Kalakand is ready when it stops sticking to the pan.
 Remove from the heat and place it on a trivet to cool slightly.